 |Student has passed||24 out of 48 units||50% of units were grades|

-This student takes one class less then full-time, but is still unable to pass a class and earns yet another “W” grade.
-This student may be dismissed from Ohlone at this time.
+This student takes one class less than full-time, but is still unable to pass a class and earns yet another “W” grade.
+This student will be on Dismissal status the following semester.

 Strategy 3 (“Fewer classes, more study & repeat D’s and F’s”)

 |Student has passed||24 out of 44 units||55% of units were grades|

 |W/NP/I||20 out of 44 units||45% of units were “W”s|

 The student in this example has chosen to limit themselves to two classes this semester.
 The student has successfully passed both classes with “A” grades and has earned no “W” grades this semester.